Skip to main content

 --format / -f

-Output format: table, tree, json, or yaml.
+Output format: table, tree, json, yaml, graphviz, mermaid, or markdown.
 Default: table.

 --providers [names]